phuongwj/phuongwj/README.md

 ## Hi I'm Phuong (aka Julia) 🤗

-I'm a third-year undergraduate student at Dalhousie University Feel free to reach out to me at phuong.pham@dal.ca
+I'm currently a third-year undergraduate student at Dalhousie University

+Feel free to reach out to me at phuong.pham@dal.ca
 <!--
 **phuongwj/phuongwj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.